In This Article

 How Trip Insurance Protection Works

-If You Can Only Get (or Only Want) One Credit Card
+If You Only Want One Credit Card

 We get it.
 This whole credit card thing may be overwhelming, and getting multiple credit cards just may not be possible for a number of reasons (credit score, minimum spend requirements, aversion to keeping track of a bajillion cards).
 So, if you plan to get just one card, go for the Chase Sapphire Reserve card, which offers a variety of flexible travel rewards.